 Today when I saw several posts /tweets about feeling negative, frustrated or stuck, I could relate.
 No matter how wonderful life is, there is always room to grow.

-I’ve been in transition for the past few years, with Dale heading out into the world and the new responsibilities of caring for my mom.
+I’ve been in transition for the past few years, with my child heading out into the world and the new responsibilities of caring for my mom.
 Empty nest but not really.

 Learning to play the ukulele!

-Learning something new is a great way to get unstuck and battle negativity.
+Learning something new has been a great way for me to get unstuck and battle negativity.

-In a few short months, my friends and I have gone from uke unknowns to festival attendees.
-And though we drove off to Reno with some trepidation, as novices with brightly colored ukes, we learned that just doing it pays off.
+In a few short months, my friends and I went from uke newbies to festival attendees.
+And though we drove off to Reno with some trepidation, as novices with brightly colored ukes, we learned that just doing it and showing up pays off.